'Lake Wakatipu is turning neon green'

 Auckland tourist Georgia Rose first spotted the bright green liquid pouring out of one of the town's stormwater drains about 3pm today.

-The council was unaware of the situation when contacted by the Herald this afternoon, however a spokeswoman confirmed they were getting their contract manager to the scene.
+The council was unaware of the situation when contacted by the Herald earlier this afternoon.

+A spokeswoman later said council contractors had located the source of the substance and had taken samples for testing.

+The substance was traced back to Horne Creek near the stone bridge in Templeton Way.

-Shocked by what she saw, she said the water was going directly into Lake Wakatipu and slowly spreading across the beach and about 5m out into the lake.
+Shocked by what she saw, Rose said the water was going directly into Lake Wakatipu and slowly spreading across the beach and about 5m out into the lake.

 The unusual sight had also drawn the curiosity of a large number of tourists who had gathered around the lake edge to capture what was going on.